uber/prototool/docs/docker.md

 Dockerfile (sharing these is harder than you think), once in [etc/docker/testing/bin/test.sh](../etc/docker/testing/bin/test.sh), and once in this documentation.

+See https://github.com/uber/prototool/pull/437 for an example of updating versions.

 Updates of `protobuf` and `grpc` must match the current versions for `alpine:edge` for now.
 See [here](https://pkgs.alpinelinux.org/packages?name=protobuf&branch=edge&repo=main&arch=x86_64) and [here](https://pkgs.alpinelinux.org/packages?name=grpc&branch=edge&repo=testing&arch=x86_64) for the current versions.

 Local development commands: